XWang20/personalpage-academic/content/authors/admin/_index.md

 Hi!
 I'm Wang Xing, a junior year undergraduate in University of Electronic Science and Technology of China(UESTC).

-My research interests are machine learning, deep learning and learning on graphs.
+My research focuses on  machine learning, learning on graphs, and graph nerual networks.
+I love to work with data!

+I am also facinated with innovation.
+UI design and software development can always inspire me.
+During my undergraduate career,  I work with my partners on product development, which allows us to practice skills and won national awards.